drewlyton/blog-posts/Rubber Ducking Docs.md

 In this example, the solution recommended by Player_2 worked.
 However, even in the case where it didn't, *there was still no wasted time*.
 Player_1 would be able to test the solution and gain new information even while Player_2 was unavailable.
 No one stayed blocked because of someone else's calendar.

-But wait, there's yet *another* incredible use for this document that I love.
+But wait, there's yet *another* incredible use for this document.

 ## It's a draft.
 Writing internal memos or technical blog posts is a *fantastic* way of sharing your lessons learned and giving back to the community.
 But after solving a major issue, the last thing I want to do is stop working and write an essay.